 We like to use chicken thighs in this recipe because they’re an inexpensive cut of meat, and rich in nutrients like taurine, iron, zinc, and selenium as well as vitamins A, K and the B complex vitamins.
 Plus, the dark meat tastes so good slow-cooked in this creamy tomato sauce.

 Also in our recipe, we exchange the typical white rice or naan bread with quick and easy cauliflower rice.
 You still have that same great rice texture, but without the carbs—and bonus points for getting in an extra serving of veggies!

 If you like this recipe, you’ll love the Fat-Burning Tribe.
 Here’s what members are saying about our monthly meal plans…

-If you’re not a member yet, right now you can join the Tribe for just $1 for your first month (normally $27), and get instant access to our done-for-you Wild meal plans and other fun goodies.
+If you’re not a member yet, right now you can try the Tribe for free for 7 days, and get instant access to our done-for-you Wild meal plans and other fun goodies.